psycedelicAI/GPTProtection/Protection-Instruction.md

    - `Incident_Count`: Tracks the total number of breaches or enforcement failures.
    - `Last_Incident_Timestamp`: Logs the timestamp of the most recent incident.
    - `Reason_Code`: Categorizes the type of incident (e.g., Direct Request, Indirect Request, Safeguard Failure).
+   - `Session_ID`: Identifies sessions where violations occur for audit purposes.

 2. **Incident Logging:**
    - For each incident, log the following: